-I am just back from five nights in Iceland.
+One of my all-time travel highlights was the five nights I spent in Iceland in 2012.
 I can honestly say, hand on heart, that this was without doubt one of my best traveling experiences ever.

-To be fair, it was a pretty unique and special time to be in Iceland - we were in the country’s capital Reykjavik for IGLA 2012 - the annual championships of International Gay & Lesbian Aquatics, where the LGBT aquatics clubs from around the world come together to compete in swimming, water polo, diving and synchronized swimming.
+To be fair, it was a pretty unique and special time to be in Iceland – we were in the country’s capital Reykjavik for IGLA 2012 (the annual championships of International Gay & Lesbian Aquatics), where the LGBT aquatics clubs from around the world come together to compete in swimming, water polo, diving and synchronised swimming.

 While Iceland is pretty gay-friendly, it’s unlikely that you’ll be visiting the country en masse with over 500 gay and lesbian sportspeople (who like to party hard), however this is a country definitely worth making the journey to.
 Here are six reasons why:

 We’d arrived into Reykjavik on an early flight from London, so once we’d checked into our hotel (Room With A View) and registered for the competition we headed out to explore the town and grab some lunch.
 Our taxi driver from the airport had recommended the seafood cafes by the marina so we opted for Saegreifinn – a fairly unassuming looking place but we had the most fantastic lobster soup (with big chunks of lobster) and fish kebabs.

 One of my team-mates ordered a minke whale kebab which seemed a bit morally wrong, but I had a taste and it was absolutely delicious.
 Other stand-out food experiences were Cafe Glaetan where we breakfasted on omelettes and the local Skyr yoghurt; Grillmarket where we had a really great team dinner, working our way through an exciting tasting menu; Fishmarket and Fish Company are also worth checking out.